-- Download and install WSO2 ESB from http://wso2.com/products/enterprise-service-bus.
-For a list of prerequisites and step-by-step installation instructions, refer to Installation Guide in the WSO2 ESB documentation.
+- Download and install the ESB profile of WSO2 Enterprise Integrator (EI).
+For a list of prerequisites and step-by-step installation instructions, go to Installing the Product in WSO2 EI Documentation.

-- Start the sample Axis2 server.
-For instructions, refer to the section Starting the ESB Samples - Starting the Axis2 server in the WSO2 ESB documentation.
+- Start an instance of Sample Axis2 server.
+For instructions, go to Starting the Axis2 server in WSO2 EI Documentation.

-When the server receives a request and the endpoint referred through the ESB is unavailable, the server triggers an error message.
-The ESB diverts the response to the invalid message channel.
+When the server receives a request and the endpoint referred through the ESB profile is unavailable, the server triggers an error message.
+The ESB profile diverts the response to the invalid message channel.

 Simulating the sample scenario

-Pass the following message to the WSO2 ESB.
-You can use SoapUI or WSO2 ESB's Try It tool.
-To invoke the Try It tool, log into the ESB management console, navigate to the Services menu under the Main menu and select the List sub menu.
-Then select InvalidMessageChannelProxy and pass the following request to the ESB.
+Pass the following message to the ESB profile.
+You can use SoapUI or the ESB profile's Try It tool.
+To invoke the Try It tool, log into the Management Console of the ESB profile, navigate to the Services menu under the Main menu and select the List sub menu.
+Then select InvalidMessageChannelProxy and pass the following request to the ESB profile.

 How the implementation works

-Let's investigate the elements of the ESB configuration in detail.
-The line numbers below are mapped with the ESB configuration shown above.
+Let's investigate the elements of the configuration in detail.
+The line numbers below are mapped with the configuration shown above.

-- Proxy Service [line 3 of ESB config] - Defines the proxy service
+- Proxy Service [line 3 of config] - Defines the proxy service

 InvalidMessageChannelProxywith a target endpoint to the back end service.